 The judge decided that a third brochure, "Is Your Food Dangerous?", was not "extremist".

 The court also ordered the Administrative Centre of Jehovah's Witnesses in Russia to pay 15,000 Roubles to cover the cost of "expert analysis" of the texts, which was carried out by Belgorod State University.
 Jehovah's Witness chair Aleksandr Filin requested further analysis and testimony from members of the Jehovah's Witnesses themselves, but the court refused, he told local news website belpressa.ru on 5 March.

-Jehovah's Witnesses have appealed against the ruling to Belgorod Regional Court, Jehovah's Witness spokesman Ivan Belenko told Forum 18 on 13 March.
+Jehovah's Witnesses have appealed against the ruling to Belgorod Regional Court, Jehovah's Witness spokesperson Ivan Belenko told Forum 18 on 13 March.

-A spokeswoman for Belgorod City Prosecutor's Office directed Forum 18 to their Press Service, but this number went unanswered whenever Forum 18 called on 19 March.
+A spokesperson for Belgorod City Prosecutor's Office directed Forum 18 to their Press Service, but this number went unanswered whenever Forum 18 called on 19 March.

 Jehovah's Witness website ban

 Jehovah's Witnesses are challenging the block on their main international website jw.org.
 The site was ruled "extremist" and banned on 2 December 2014 by Russia's Supreme Court.
 Jehovah's Witnesses submitted a supervisory appeal in early February, spokesperson Belenko told Forum 18.